-In this study, we aim at sequential hypothesis-based experiments to uncover the main reasons of these deficiencies at the Júcar basin in Spain.
-We plan the following experiments: 1) Use the high resolution meteorological forcing (P and T) provided by local authorities to estimate its effects on ET and streamflow.
-2) Use local ET measurements at seven eddy covariance stations to estimate evaporation related parameters.
-3) Test the influence of the PET formulations (Hargreaves-Samani, Priestley-Taylor, Penman-Montheith).
-4) Estimate evaporation and transpiration separately based on equations proposed by Bohn and Vivoni (2016) 5) Incorporate local soil moisture measurements to re-estimate ET and soil moisture related parameters.
+In this study, we aim at sequential hypothesis-based experiments to uncover the main reasons of these deficiencies over the Iberian Peninsula basin.
+We plan the following experiments:

+1) Use the high resolution meteorological forcing (P and T) provided by local authorities to estimate its effects on ET and streamflow.
+2) Use local ET measurements at eddy covariance stations to estimate evaporation related parameters.
+3) Test the influence of the PET formulations (Hargreaves-Samani, Priestley-Taylor, Penman-Montheith, corrected Montheith-Unsworth proposed by Schymanski and Or, 2017).
+4) Estimate evaporation and transpiration separately based on equations proposed by Pasquato et al. (2015).
+5) Incorporate local soil moisture measurements to re-estimate ET and soil moisture related parameters.

-We set-up mHM for seven eddy-covariance sites at the local scale $(100 \times 100 \text{ m}^2)$ .
+We set-up mHM for 30 sub-basins based on three meteorological model inputs (E-OBS, SPAIN02, downscaled E-OBS) distributed over the Iberian Peninsula.
+Likewise mHM was set up for eddy-covariance sites at the local scale ( $500 \times 500 \text{ m}^2$ ).
 This resolution was chosen because it is representative for the footprint of the latent heat estimation at the eddy-covariance station.
-In the second experiment, for example, a parameter set is to be found as a compromised solution between ET measured at local stations and the streamflow observations at eight sub-basins of the Júcar river.

-Preliminary results indicate that higher model performance regarding streamflow can be achieved using local highresolution meteorology.
+In the second experiment, for example, a parameter set is to be found as a compromised solution between ET measured at local stations and the streamflow observations at sub-basins.
+Preliminary results indicate that higher model performance regarding streamflow can be achieved using local high resolution meteorology.
 ET performance is, however, still deficient.
 On the contrary, using ET site calibrations alone increase performance in ET but yields in poor performance in streamflow.
-Results suggest the need of multivariable, simultaneous calibration schemes to reliable estimate ET and streamflow in the Júcar basin.
-Penman-Montheith appears to be the best performing PET formulation.
+Results suggest the need of multivariable, simultaneous calibration schemes to reliable estimate ET and streamflow over the Iberian Peninsula.
+Penman-Montheith based PET approaches appear to be the best performing.
 Experiments 4 and 5 should reveal the benefits of separating evaporation from bare soil and transpiration in semiarid regions using mHM.
 Further research in this direction is foreseen by incorporating neutron counts from Cosmic Ray Neutron Sensing technology in the calibration/validation procedure of mHM.